 Flights to Roi Et

-Southern Isan comprises the provinces of Ubon Ratchathani, Sisaket, Surin, Buri Ram and Nakhon Ratchasima.
+Southern Isan comprises the provinces of Nakhon Ratchasima, Buriram, Surin, Sisaket and Ubon Ratchathani.
 Travel here to visit Khao Yai National Park and marvel at the Khmer architecture of Phanom Rung Historical Park.

 Central Thailand comprises the provinces of Ang Thong, Phra Nakhon Si Ayutthaya, Bangkok, Chai Nat, Lop Buri, Nakhon Pathom, Nonthaburi, Pathum Thani, Samut Prakan, Samut Sakhon, Samut Songkhram, Saraburi, Sing Buri, Suphan Buri, Nakhon Nayok, Kanchanaburi and Ratchaburi.

 Bangkok boasts magnificent temples and palaces, authentic river canals and bustling markets.
 The capital is also the main transportation hub in Central Thailand, with Suvarnabhumi Airport and Don Mueang Airport providing connectivity to the provinces in Central Thailand.

 Eastern Thailand comprises the provinces of Chachoengsao, Chanthaburi, Chon Buri, Prachin Buri, Rayong, Sa Kaeo and Trat.

 The Eastern Gulf Coast is a region filled with popular beach resorts and paradise islands.
 The coastline includes world-class tourist destinations like Pattaya, Ko Samed and Koh Chang archipelago, praised for the white sandy beaches and crystal waters.